tjvantoll/articles/airbnb/article.md

 NativeScript and React Native both use JavaScript virtual machines to drive your native apps.
 React Native uses Apple’s JavaScriptCore on both iOS and Android, and NativeScript uses JavaScriptCore on iOS and Google’s V8 on Android.

-And, just as a browser’s JavaScript engine can have a huge impact on its performance, the same is true of JavaScript-driven native frameworks like NativeScript and React Native as well.
+And, just as a browser’s JavaScript engine can have a huge impact on its performance, the same is true of JavaScript-driven native frameworks like NativeScript and React Native.

 > “Android doesn’t ship its own JavaScriptCore so React Native bundles its own.
 However, the one you get by default is ancient.
 As a result, we had to go out of our way to bundle a newer one.”